fang-w-shen/Galaxcyclopedia-API/README.md

 ## Overview
 ```
 Galaxcyclopedia API's resources and data queries are represented in JSON format.
 Versioning requests can be modified through the header.
+Resource requests are limited based on IP address with a maximum threshold of 60 requests per minute.
 ```

 ## Version & Access